 Total units: Thirty-five supportive housing units.
 This project is expected to be one of the first modular multifamily permanent supportive housing communities in Santa Cruz County.

-Status: Santa Cruz County leaders and a development partner in February submitted a joint application to the state for Project Homekey money.
-A decision from state leaders is expected March 22.
+Santa Cruz County was awarded a $10.7 million grant to build permanent supportive housing through California’s Project Homekey.
 Project Homekey is a $1.45 billion state funding program for the development of permanent housing for unhoused people.

-- Other details: “For all intents and purposes, this will look and feel like a regular apartment building,” according to a statement from Koenig’s office.
+Other details: “For all intents and purposes, this will look and feel like a regular apartment building,” Koenig wrote in February 2022.
 “This is not a proposal to build a nightly shelter.
 There will not be services provided for anyone other than residents.
 Individuals that have restrictions on where they can live relative to facilities with children will not be approved as tenants at the site.”
 Koenig said the project will reduce homelessness.
 “The cure to homelessness is a home.
 This project proposes to build 35 of them,” Koenig wrote.
-“If the project receives the state Homekey funding, I will work with the project developer and the community to hold a meeting as quickly as possible, likely in early April.
-I will work with residents to understand concerns and create a plan to address them early and often.”